bengarrett/DOSee/docs/USAGE.md

 #### `<meta name="dosee:audio:gus">`

-When set to `true`, it tells DOSee to mount a collection of Gravis Ultrasound audio drivers and tools accessible from the `G:` drive.
-These drivers are always loaded by DOSee whenever the Gravis Ultrasound audio option is selected.
+When set to `true`, it tells DOSee to mount a collection of Gravis UltraSound audio drivers and tools accessible from the `G:` drive.
+These drivers are always loaded by DOSee whenever the Gravis UltraSound audio option is selected.
 So this should still be left to `false`.

 #### Sample programs